 Not only will starting with the basics probably be the easiest, but proper sleep, nutrition, and activity level are essential for maintaining mental health.

 For goals, it’s best to make them short-term at first and divide them down to further steps.
 Ideally, you should be able to take the first step toward your goal in the next 24 hours.
 For example, if your goal is to work out three times a week, start by going to the gym the very next day.

 3. Be kind to yourself

-Discipline is often associated with punishment and sometimes it is necessary to deprive yourself of something in order to reinforce a behaviour.
+Discipline is often associated with punishment and sometimes it is necessary to deprive yourself of something in order to reinforce a behavior.
 But most of the time, rewards and acknowledging your process is where it’s at.

 The way we talk to ourselves is far more important than how others talk to us.
 Avoid beating yourself up for mistakes and don’t forget to approach yourself with kindness and compassion and reward yourself for your progress.